 Festivals celebrated at Parli Vaijnath Temple

-- Maha Shivarathri, Vaikunth Chaturdashi, Tripuri Pournima, Vijayadashami and Chaitra Padva are important festivals.
-One can see a unique practice during these celebrations – Bilva leaves that are usually offered to Lord Shiva are offered to Lord Vishnu.
-Similarly, the Tulsi leaves that are usually offered to Lord Vishnu are offered to Lord Shiva.
+Maha Shivarathri, Vaikunth Chaturdashi, Tripuri Pournima, Vijayadashami and Chaitra Padva are important festivals.
+One can see a unique practice during these celebrations – priests present Bilva leaves to Lord Vishnu, that are usually an offering to Lord Shiva.
+Similarly, they offer the Tulsi leaves to Lord Shiva, that are usually an offering to Lord Vishnu are.

-- During the Shravan months, devotees visiting Parli are often overwhelmed by the chanting of the Rudra Mantra that can be heard in the entire village of Parli.
+During the Shravan months, the chanting of the Rudra Mantra echoes in the entire village of Parli.